-Sapa is a town in Lao Cai Province in Northwest Vietnam close to the Chinese border.
-It is located about 350km Northwest of Hanoi.
-Here is where one will find the Hoang Lien Son range of mountains, which includes Fan Si Pan—the country's highest peak.
+Sapa is a small, mountain town in Lao Cai Province.
+It is located about 350 km northwest of Hanoi, close to the Chinese border.
+Here's where you'll find the Hoang Lien Son range of mountains, which includes Fan Si Pan—the country's highest peak.

-This quiet Vietnamese town is home to a population which consists mostly of minority groups.
+This quiet Vietnamese town is home to different ethnic tribal groups.
 There are five main ethnic groups in Sapa: the Hmong, Dao, Tay, Giay and Xa Pho.
 It is said that Sapa was first occupied by the first four groups, since the Vietnamese from the lowlands (better known as the Kinh) did not colonise the highest valleys.

-The most prominent attraction in the town of Sapa is Fan Si Pan, which is the highest mountain in Vietnam and it is only 19km from town.
-It may seem like a short distance, but the trek is not easy; the rough terrain and unpredictable weather present some difficulties.
+Hiking and enjoying nature is the name of the game in Sapa.
+The most prominent attraction in the area around Sapa is Fan Si Pan, which is the highest mountain in Vietnam.
+It's only 19km from town.
+This may seem like a short distance, but the trek is not easy; the rough terrain and unpredictable weather present some difficulties.
 Tourists who are fit and have mountain climbing experience will enjoy this attraction the most, as the peak is accessible all year round.
 Technical climbing skills are not necessary, but endurance is a must.

 Other attractions that are part of the Hoang Lien National Park include the Cat Cat Village and the Ta Phin Village and cave.